SilverEzredes/fmt_GoT_SPS-Noesis-Plugin/README.md

 - Navigate to your `[Noesis Installation Path]/plugins/python` folder and put `fmt_GoT_SPS.py` in there
 - Re-launch the program or select `Tools -> Reload Plugins`

-Opening a .tex file with Noesis will automatically load it, once the plugin is installed.
+Opening a .sps file with Noesis will automatically load it, once the plugin is installed.

 ## Credits:
 - Thanks to AlphaZomega for his guidence and his fmt_RE_Mesh plugin.